-All of Section 36, T16N, R13E, SBM, San Bernardino County, containing 640 acres more or less, (SLC Parcel # 203-026, APN # 0572-081-09) and subject to any valid easements and rights-of-way particularly described in Exhibit "A." to Mineral Prospecting Permit.
+Section 16, T15N, R10E, SBM, San Bernardino County, containing 633 acres more or less, (SLC Parcel # 202-017) and subject to any valid easements and rights-of-way particularly described in Exhibit "A."

-- 1. The term of this Permit shall commence on the first day of the month following the month in which it is approved by the State and executed by both the State and Permittee (the "effective date") and shall continue for one (1) year.
-The State may extend the term of this Permit for no more than two additional periods not to exceed one (1) year each, so that the term of this Permit, including all additional periods, shall not exceed a total of three (3) years. - 2.
-Permittee shall have the exclusive right, subject to the provisions of Paragraph 22(a), to prospect for precious and semi-precious metals, and all other minerals except oil, gas, other hydrocarbons, and geothermal resources.
+- 1. The term of this Permit shall commence on the first day of the month following the month in which it is approved by the State and executed by both the State and Permittee (the "effective date") and shall continue for two (2) years.
+The State may extend the term of this Permit for no more than one additional period not to exceed one (1) year, so that the term of this Permit, including all additional periods, shall not exceed a total of three (3) years. - 2.
+Permittee shall have the exclusive right, subject to the provisions of Paragraph 22(a), to prospect for precious and base metals, and all other minerals except oil, gas, other hydrocarbons, and geothermal resources.
 Permittee's mineral prospecting activities shall be confined to those information gathering techniques described in Exhibit "B" of this Permit. - 3.
-Categorical Exemption, Class 6, information collection (14 California Code of Regulations section 2905) was issued for this Permit and is on file in the office of the California State Lands Commission.
+An Environmental Assessment (EA) and Finding of No Significant Impact (FONSI) were prepared and circulated by the Bureau of Land Management and adopted on May 23, 2013, for the project authorized by this Permit.
+The Commission adopted such federal documents for use in place of a Mitigated Negative Declaration on June 21, 2013, Calendar Item 83, and they are on file in the office of the California State Lands Commission.
 Permittee shall comply with all conditions and limitations on its operations as set forth in Exhibit "B" of this Permit.
-Any additional activities not specifically allowed in Exhibit "B" will require additional environmental review pursuant to the California Environmental Quality Act (CEQA).
+Any additional activities not expressly authorized in Exhibit "B" will require additional environmental review pursuant to the California Environmental Quality Act (CEQA).